Skip to content

 Confirmation

-• All current Protocols use def, not async def
+• I/O-bound Protocols use async def — verified by ADR-0014

 More Information